intel/thermal_daemon/README.txt

 Release 1.9
 - The major change in this version is the active power limits adjustment.
 This will be useful to improve performance on some newer platform.
-But this will will lead to increase in CPU and other temperatures.
+But this will lead to increase in CPU and other temperatures.
 Hence this is important to run dptfxtract version 1.4.1 tool to get performance sensitive thermal limits (https://github.com/intel/dptfxtract/commits/v1.4.1).
 If the default configuration picked up by thermald is not optimal, user